Tessa Worley: French Army sergeant leads World Cup assault

 Although not on active duty, Worley says her eight years in the army have helped define her.

-"I'm not a fighter," says the 27-year-old.
+"I'm not a fighter," the 27-year-old says.
 "I don't think I'll go off to fight.
 I'm at the end of the chain for that but for sure I'm still very much a part of the military."

 In addition to her government funding, the French military offers financial support to elite skiers in exchange for service.